LBruni98/Overdrive/README.md

 ## 4. The Tournament

 ### 4.1 Overview
-The tournament in Road Rage sets out across the entire world, where multiple races takes place at once, though being threatened by a bizarre association and ultimately, the police.
+The tournament in Overdrive sets out across the entire world, where multiple races takes place at once, though being threatened by a bizarre association and ultimately, the police.

 These races take place all over the globe, taking place either in the built up, challenging streets of London, the lovely winding roads of Italy or even the long Bonneville Salt Flats in the USA.
 Everyone can race… everywhere.